 Yes!!
 Pope Hadrian was "irritatingly uninterested in the great project of securing perfect conformity to the rite of his own see"!

-I don't think he used to stamp around ranting about unicus usus!
+I don't think this delightfully lazy old gentleman is likely to have stamped around ranting and roaring about unicus usus!

 He reminds me of an even earlier Pope, S Gregory the Great, who (according to S Bede) responded to a request from S Augustine of Canterbury.
 Augustine had discovered how diverse liturgical habits were, and wanted advice on how to regulate the worship of the new Anglo-Saxon Church.
 So Gregory explained to him that there was only one (unicus) usus of the Roman Rite and that Augustine should impose it ruthlessly.
 "Check the parish newsletters to ensure that they mention no diversity", he boomed.
 "Obey my words and do this before you had your breakfast croissant three weeks ago."

 No; of course S Gregory didn't say anything like that at all.
 I don't even think he was aware that the Roman Church only had an unicus usus.
 I don't think the bergoglian supergod (the uebergott?) had revealed to him that the whole world had got to worship according to some unicus usus.